teenyHermitCrab/Bot_Slartibartfast/README.md

 <br/>

 ## TODO:
-- allow multiple wifi networks.
-- allow no wifi connection - recheck for network (time this. if long check time, then only check at specified interval.
-When you add asyncio, then it can check on its own)
 - screen is loose on front of bot.
 - complete dependencies section on this readme.
 - Add settings file.